 Remember how we talked about dogs’ dirty mouths?
-Well, think about all of the bacteria that exists in that mouth getting transferred to the wound.
+Well, think about all of the bacteria that exist in that mouth getting transferred to the wound.

 Dogs are far more likely to cause infection and delay healing in their wound by licking it, so it’s best not to let them.

-Brushing their teeth causes you to look in their mouth, which in turn helps you identify problems that may have otherwise gone unnoticed.
+Think about it like this, too: Brushing regularly means you’re constantly looking in your dog’s mouth, which helps you identify problems (like oral tumors and abscesses) that may have otherwise gone unnoticed.

 Not quite — different breeds and sizes of dog have varying life spans, where larger-breed dogs tend to have shorter life spans and smaller-breed dogs tend to have longer life spans.

-We often see people bring their dog in for limping, and one of the first things they always say is, “She doesn’t seem to be in pain.”
-The question then is, “Why do you think she’s limping?”
+We often see people bring their dog in to the vet’s office for limping, and one of the first things they always say is, “She doesn’t seem to be in pain.”
+The question then is, “Well, why do you think she’s limping?”

 Limping is a sign of pain.
 In fact, many species will often try to hide their pain as an instinct to protect themselves from predators.
-It is important to watch for changes in behavior to see if your dog is in pain.
+It’s important to watch for changes in behavior to see if your dog is in pain.